EBIvariation/eva-sub-cli/docs/installation.md

 * [biovalidator](https://github.com/elixir-europe/biovalidator) 2.1.0+
 * [vcf-validator](https://github.com/EBIvariation/vcf-validator) 0.9.7+

 Install each of these and ensure they are included in your PATH.
-Then install the latest release as previously described.
+Then install the latest eva-sub-cli release as previously described.